 Our Attendance Team

-We have a very dedicated team of staff at The Grange School who work on attendance.
+We have a very dedicated team of staff at The Grange Academy who work on attendance.
 Each of these members of staff scrutinise our attendance data daily and work closely with Halton Education Welfare Services.

 As you would expect, we have very high standards and are committed to all our learners making maximum progress.
 The Attendance Staff are happy to offer advice and support to learners, parents and families on effective strategies for maximising attendance.
 If you would like more details please do not hesitate to contact the school.